jrpotter/notebook/notes/encoding/integer.md

 %%ANKI
 Basic
-How do most implementations of C perform casting?
+How do most implementations of C perform casting of `signed` and `unsigned` types?
 Back: As a reinterpretation of the same byte pattern of the object being casted.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 Tags: c17